-Careful preparation and active class participation is fundamental to success in law school.
+Careful preparation and active class participation are fundamental to success in law school.
 To receive full credit, a student must complete the following tasks:

-- 1. Carefully read all assignments prior to attending class.
+- 1. Carefully read all assignments before attending class.
 This includes looking up any new terms in Black's Law Dictionary or an equivalent dictionary.
 If a student is not prepared to discuss the reading material when called upon, the student's preparation and class participation grade may be lowered. - 2.
-Complete all class preparation assignments (including handouts and quizzes) in a timely and professional manner, demonstrating minimum professional competency. - 3.
+Complete all class preparation assignments (including handouts, quizzes, and any written assignment) in a timely and professional manner, demonstrating minimum professional competency. - 3.
 Watch any assigned videos (completing the embedded EdPuzzle quizzes). - 4.
-Actively participate in class.
+Actively participate in class. - D. You must also satisfactorily complete any required retake of the midterm and the writing across the curriculum assignment to receive a passing grade in this class.